simatai/simatai.github.io/_posts/2017-02-28-literature-review.md

 Also available from [NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4273861/).

-[Pesesky](http://www.dantaslab.org/people/) et al. (2016): [Evaluation of Machine Learning and Rules-Based Approaches for Predicting Antimicrobial Resistance Profiles in Gram-negative Bacilli from Whole Genome Sequence Data](https://doi.org/10.3389/fmicb.2016.01887)
+[Pesesky](http://www.dantaslab.org/people/) et al. (2016): [Evaluation of Machine Learning and Rules-Based Approaches for Predicting Antimicrobial Resistance Profiles in Gram-negative Bacilli from Whole Genome Sequence Data](https://doi.org/10.3389/fmicb.2016.01887) tries to come up with a *genotype-based antibiotic susceptibility prediction (GBASP)* algorithm (i.e. predict resistance from the genome rather than the phenotype) that ''could more rapidly provide all of the information given by current phenotypic AST methods'' (i.e. grow'em kill'em-lab-approach), especially susceptibility information.
+They used the whole genome as input into their models (one ML, one rules-based, probably a decision tree?).
+They also [reviewed data quality and congruence across several genomics databases](https://simatai.github.io/2017/02/27/existing-datasources/).
+To *translate resistance gene identifications into resistance and susceptibility predictions*, they compared a rules-based algorithm to a machine learning approach on the ''resistance profiles of 78 previously characterized genome-sequenced Enterobacteriaceae isolates (Pesesky et al., 2015) to 12 antibiotics.''

 Coelho et al. (2013): [The Use of Machine Learning Methodologies to Analyse Antibiotic and Biocide Susceptibility in Staphylococcus aureus](http://dx.doi.org/10.1371/journal.pone.0055582)